eugenetkj98/MITN-Public/README.md

 ## Repository Structure (For illustrative reference)

+NOTE: The following directories are recently deprecated due to implementation with cloud computing APIs and on-prem storage.
+This repository is used purely for the inspection of code.

 ### Non-Model Code
 #### docs (WORK IN PROGRESS)
 Sub-project directory containing Documenter script for producing documentation pages for the code base.
 Currently WIP, but will eventually contain information on the following: